openstack/horizon/doc/source/topics/angularjs.rst

 ESLint is a tool for identifying and reporting on patterns in your JS code, and is part of the automated tests run by Jenkins.
-You can run ESLint from the horizon root directory with ``npm run lint``, or alternatively on a specific directory or file with ``eslint file.js``.
+You can run ESLint from the horizon root directory with ``tox -e npm -- lint``, or alternatively on a specific directory or file with ``eslint file.js``.

 Horizon includes a `.eslintrc` in its root directory, that is used by the